|

 of the implications of forming a Delaware LLC.

-However, if there is anything about forming an LLC in Delaware
+However, if there is anything about Forming a LLC in Delaware

 that you're not sure about you should seek the advice of a competent Delaware lawyer, a Delaware accountant,

-or both before you form a LLC in Delaware.
+or a Delaware Business advisor before you form a LLC in Delaware.

 |